Gh0styTongue/DiscordMessageLogger/README.md

 **Warning: This script logs messages in real-time from Discord servers and channels, including deleted messages.
 It is important to follow Discord's Terms of Service (ToS) and use this script responsibly.**

 This script is designed to log messages from a selected Discord server and channel, including deleted messages.
+It can be used with both **Discord bot tokens** and **Discord user tokens**.
 The logged messages are saved to a file on your local machine.
-This script can be useful for archiving, monitoring, or auditing Discord chats, but **must only be used in compliance with Discord's Terms of Service**.
+This script can be useful for archiving, monitoring, or auditing Discord chats, but **must only be used in compliance with Discord's Terms of Service (ToS)**.

 ## Important Legal Disclaimer